KeyPosS: Plug-and-Play Facial Landmark Detection through GPS-Inspired True-Range Multilateration: Methodology

-Our technique for precise facial landmark localization utilizes Mean Square Error (MSE) loss \cite{Feng_Wingloss_CVPR18} for supervising model training.
+\textbf{(4)~Training Details.}~KeyPosS utilizes Mean Square Error (MSE) loss \cite{Feng_Wingloss_CVPR18} for supervising model training.
 The MSE loss is calculated as follows:

 where $\beta_{i}$ and $\hat{\beta}{i}$ represent the ground truth and predicted locations, respectively, with $\hat{\beta}{i}$ computed using Equation \ref{equ:solved}, and $K$ representing the total facial landmarks.
 The model, during training, uses face images and Ground Truth (GT) heatmaps - encoded from GT coordinates - as input and produces a set of heatmaps.
-While HRNet was the model in our experiments, other suitable models can be utilized.
-The JointsMSELoss function, calculated between the predicted and GT heatmap, is employed as the loss function.
+Although HRNet is used as the backbone of our experiments, other suitable models can be used as replacements.

-The training employs Adam optimizer, linear-step learning rate, and a batch size of 64x64 for 100 to 1000 epochs.
-The input image size is 256x256x3, and the output heatmap size is $K\times H \times W$, where $K$ is the number of keypoints, and $H$ and $W$ are the height and width of the heatmap image (values such as 64, 32, 16, 8, 4), respectively.
-We evaluated the model's performance using Normalized Mean Error (NME) as the metric, training models with varying heatmap sizes (64, 32, 16, 8, 4) on numerous open-source face datasets and testing on the corresponding test datasets.